Optimizing Calibration by Gaining Aware of Prediction Correctness: Approach

 where $C$ is the number of classes.
 Hence, the CA loss has a lower bound of $\frac{1-\rho}{C}$ and an upper bound of $\frac{1-\rho}{C} + \frac{C-1}{C}$.
 We observe that both lower and upper bounds are closely tied to $\frac{1-\rho}{C}$, representing the fraction of misclassified samples per class in whole $\mathcal{D}$. }

-\lei{ \textbf{Theoretical insights of CA loss.} First, we rewrite Eq.~\eqref{eq:E_f_emp_final} as a sum of two CA loss components, $\mathbb{I} \{ y_{\mathbf{x}_{i}}=\hat{y}_{\mathbf{x}_{i}}\}$ equals $1$ and $0$ for correctly and incorrectly classified samples, respectively, and we use $\ell_1$ as discrepancy measurement for simplicity:
+\lei{ \textbf{Theoretical insights of CA loss.} First, we rewrite Eq.~\eqref{eq:E_f_emp_final} as a sum of two CA loss components, $\mathbb{I} \{ y_{\mathbf{x}_{i}}=\hat{y}_{\mathbf{x}_{i}}\}$ equals $1$ and $0$ for correctly and incorrectly classified samples, respectively, and we use $\ell_1$-distance for simplicity:

 where $\hat{c}_j^{+}$ and $\hat{c}_k^{-}$ denote, respectively, the maximum confidence scores for correctly and incorrectly classified samples.
 Suppose $\rho \geq 50\%$, we have:

 Now using $\mathbb{E}^\text{diff}\!\!=\!\!\frac{1}{(1-\rho) \times n} \Big(\!\sum_{k=1}^{(1-\rho) \times n} \hat{c}_k^{-} \!-\! \sum_{j=1}^{(1-\rho) \times n} \hat{c}_j^{+}\!\Big)$ to denote the expectation of the difference in maximum confidence values between correct and incorrect predictions, and $\mathbb{E}^\text{+}=\frac{1}{(2\rho-1)n}\sum_{j=(1-\rho)n+1}^{\rho \times n} (1 - \hat{c}_j^{+})$ to denote the expectation of the maximum softmax scores for the rest $(2\rho-1)n$ correctly classified samples, Eq.~\eqref{eq:rewrite} can be written as: